rashikolhapure/HMPNNJetAnalyzer/README.md

 Our analysis presents a multitude of potential use cases that extend beyond the realm of QCD and non-QCD jet classification.
 These applications underscore the significance of our findings and pave the way for broader advancements in particle physics research:
 </p>

-- **Empowering High-Energy Physics Experiments:** The precision of QCD and non-QCD jet classification holds immense value in high-energy physics experiments.
-Harnessing the capabilities of HMPNNs within jet analysis can elevate the accuracy and efficacy of machine learning-driven QCD investigations, yielding results that are not just insightful but also steadfastly dependable.
+- **Empowering High-Energy Physics Experiments:** Accurate QCD and non-QCD jet classification is pivotal for high-energy physics experiments.
+Using HMPNNs for jet analysis can enhance the reliability and precision of machine learning-based QCD studies, producing both insightful and trustworthy results.
+-

-- **Elevating Collider Event Simulations:** The categorization of jets stands as a pivotal aspect of collider event simulations.
-Through our HMPNN-based methodology, we augment the fidelity of jet classification, ushering in a new era of simulations that encapsulate particle collisions with unprecedented accuracy.
+- **Elevating Collider Event Simulations:** Jet categorization is crucial for collider event simulations.
+Using our HMPNN approach, we enhance jet classification accuracy, paving the way for more precise particle collision simulations.
+-

-- **Unearthing Anomalies in Collider Data:** By leveraging the prowess of HMPNNs, our approach reaches beyond mere jet classification to anomaly detection within collider data.
-Detecting these anomalous events offers the potential for breakthrough discoveries that transcend the bounds of the Standard Model.
+- **Unearthing Anomalies in Collider Data:** Using HMPNNs, we go beyond jet classification to detect anomalies in collider data.
+Identifying these anomalies could lead to discoveries beyond the Standard Model's limits.
+-
 - **Enhancing Jet Calibration:** Jet calibration hinges on precise jet classification, a cornerstone for the meticulous determination of particle properties.
 HMPNNs contribute to refined jet calibration, where classifications transcend accuracy, leading to more profound insights.

 - **Pioneering Novel Machine Learning Techniques:** The introduction of HMPNNs into jet analysis fosters the emergence of innovative machine learning techniques.
 These techniques have the potential to reshape diverse arenas of particle physics research, expanding their horizon and impact.